 2. Payday loans trap people in a “cycle of debt”.

 Every state has different regulations for payday lending.
 Some states don’t allow you to rollover your loans at all, making the cycle impossible.
-In states that do, CFSA members like Check `n Go limit rollovers to four-or the state-dictated limit-whichever is less.
+In states that do, Check `n Go limits rollovers to four-or the state-dictated limit-whichever is less.

-Even with state regulations and the CFSA best practices in place to keep you safe, it’s important to stay informed, watch your budget and be responsible with your borrowing.
+Even with state regulations in place to keep you safe, it’s important to stay informed, watch your budget and be responsible with your borrowing.
 It’s also very important to make sure that you only borrow from reputable lenders.
-That’s why the CFSA and Check `n Go both provide you with helpful resources for managing your finances.
+That’s why Check `n Go provides you with helpful resources for managing your finances.